 ‘Good reason’ requires a student to demonstrate that circumstances beyond their control prevented the disclosure of the relevant facts at the appropriate time.
 Personal embarrassment or unwillingness to disclose personal circumstances shall not count as ‘good reason’ for the purposes of these regulations.
 Note students have the opportunity at interview to raise any queries or issues they may have and any appeal may be considered in this light.

-All appeals will be considered by an intercalated degrees appeal committee.
+All appeals will be considered by an intercalated degrees appeals committee.

 The appeals committee will consist of an SMD representative of assessments (Chair), a representative from student support, a student representative and a representative from the Student Office (usually the intercalated degrees administrator).
 The committee will meet no more than 4 weeks after the intercalated degree places are allocated.